-The Work Permit is issued to a non-citizen, who has secured an employment, invest or established a business in Tanzania, the permit is issued by the Government of Tanzania, under the Ministry of Labour and Employment.
-The one with mandate to issues the Permit in Tanzania is the Commissioner for Labour.
+The Work Permit is issued to a non-citizen, who has secured employment, invest, or established a business in Tanzania, the permit is issued by the Government of Tanzania, under the Ministry of Labour and Employment.
+The one with the mandate to issue the Permit in Tanzania is the Commissioner for Labour.

 Who Qualify for the Permit?

-As indicated above, the work permit is issued to any foreigner who have secure employment or self-employed in Tanzania.
-Hence, any non-citizen who has secured employment, invest, or establish a business in Tanzania, is eligible to be issued with a “Permit” by the Ministry of Labour and Employment of Tanzania.
+As indicated above, the work permit is issued to any foreigner who has secure employment or is self-employed in Tanzania.
+Hence, any non-citizen who has secured employment, invest in, or establish a business in Tanzania, is eligible to be issued a “Permit” by the Ministry of Labour and Employment of Tanzania.

-Under this class, the Permit is granted to a foreigner who engage in trade, Business, Profession, and Agriculture, Animal husbandry, prospecting of Minerals or manufacturing.
+Under this class, the Permit is granted to a foreigner who engages in trade, Business, Profession, Agriculture, Animal husbandry, prospecting of Minerals, or manufacturing.
 Generally speaking, the permit is issued to a foreigner who is an investor or self-employed.

-Under this Class the work permit is issued to the Non-citizens employed or engaged in approved religious or charitable activities.
+Under this Class, the work permit is issued to Non-citizens employed or engaged in approved religious or charitable activities.

 5. Work Permit Class E

-Under this Class the work permit is issued to the Refugees.
+Under this Class, a work permit is issued to the Refugees.

 Who Can Apply for the Permit?

-Though any non-citizen who has secured employment or self-employed in Tanzania is eligible for work permit, he/she personally cannot apply for the permit.
-As such, only the Domestic incorporated companies and Foreign companies with certificate of compliance and permanent place of business in Tanzania or Zanzibar, are allowed applicants for the permit.
+Though any non-citizen who has secured employment or is self-employed in Tanzania is eligible for a work permit, he/she personally cannot apply for the permit.
+As such, only the Domestic incorporated companies and Foreign companies with certificates of compliance and permanent place of business in Tanzania or Zanzibar, are allowed applicants for the permit.

-What are the Requirement for the Permit Application?
+What are the Requirements for the Permit Application?

 Each Permit Category has its special requirements, which is different from the other.
-However, there are general requirements which applies for all the permit categories as follows:
+However, there are general requirements that apply to all the permit categories as follows: